 Co-Investigator Katherine Karriker-Jaffe, PhD (NSTARR and COVID Supplement)

-As Director of the Community Health and Implementation Research Program at RTI International, Dr. Karriker-Jaffe focuses on the contribution of social context to alcohol and other drug use, misuse, social consequences and dependence.
+Dr. Karriker-Jaffe is the Director of the Community Health & Implementation Research Program at RTI International.
+Her research focuses on the contribution of social context to alcohol and other drug use, misuse, social consequences and dependence.
 Dr. Karriker-Jaffe received her doctorate from the School of Public Health at the University of North Carolina at Chapel Hill, and then completed a three-year post-doctoral research fellowship with ARG where she later became a Senior Scientist and co-directed the U.S. National Alcohol Survey Resources Core with Thomas K. Greenfield.
 She has led numerous NIH-funded projects that include work on neighborhood, peer and family (including genetic) influences on alcohol use disorders and testing a socioecological model of relapse and recovery from alcohol problems.

 Jason Howell is a person in long-term recovery from mental health and substance use issues.
 He has an MBA from Texas A&M University and is a Peer Recovery Specialist and state approved trainer.
 Howell is the Executive Director of RecoveryPeople, a 501c3 nonprofit committed to supporting peer-led recovery by: connecting people, communities and resources; building the capacity of recovery workforce and support services, and shaping recovery policy and program development.
 Howell is also a founder and the former Board President of the National Alliance for Recovery Residences (NARR).
 He is a national speaker and has co-authored several journal published articles including Maximizing social model principles in residential recovery settings.
 Jason serves as a member of the Texas Health and Human Service Commission’s Behavioral Health Advisory Committee, Block Grant Committee and Ad Hoc Housing Committee and serves as a member of SAMHSA CSAT National Advisory Council.